Opinion | Biden just fired a warning shot at Mitch McConnell and Republicans

 During the 2020 campaign, Biden infamously declared that if Republicans lost, they would seek “consensus” after having an “epiphany.”

 This suggested a conviction that any GOP intention to adopt a scorched earth strategy similar to that of 2009 — which employed the filibuster to deliberately withhold bipartisan cooperation for purely instrumental purposes — then it would be overwhelmed by the shock of electoral defeat.
-Biden also vowed to secure Republican cooperation, implying lingering faith in a glad-handling bipartisan give-and-take out of a long-vanished time.
+Biden also vowed to secure Republican cooperation, implying lingering faith in a glad-handing bipartisan give-and-take out of a long-vanished time.

 After Biden’s win, of course, Republicans denied it had happened for weeks, and many joined an effort to nullify that outcome.

 On ABC News, Biden also indulged in more of that sort of talk, declaring: “I think the epiphany is going to come between now and 2022.”
-Whether Biden really believes this, it’s now packaged with an explicit declaration that Democrats really may have to target the filibuster or see their agenda perish.
+Whether Biden really believes this, it’s now packaged with an explicit declaration that Democrats really might have to target the filibuster or see their agenda perish.

 In this juxtaposition a rhetorical structure is taking shape that might create a path to get to that point.